 Mark was the Director of Jewish Relations on the Southern California Public Affairs Council of The Church of Jesus Christ of Latter-day Saints, and a High Councilor in the Santa Monica Stake.

-2014: He is now a Bishop, married to a beautiful Romanian lady, and has a beautiful child.
+In 2014 Mark Paredes was called as a Bishop, and is married to a beautiful Romanian lady, and has a beautiful child.

 A native of Michigan, Mark served as an LDS missionary in southern Italy and majored in Italian literature at Brigham Young University.
 After graduating from college, he served as a Foreign Service Officer (U.S. diplomat) at the U.S. Consulate General in Guadalajara, Mexico, and the U.S. Embassy in Tel Aviv, Israel, where he was chosen to be the assistant to U.S. Ambassador Martin Indyk.

 Following his tour in Tel Aviv, Mark studied law at the University of Texas, clerking at leading international law firms in Dallas, Texas and Rome, Italy.
 He speaks seven languages fluently and has lived in five countries.